thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 Please note that there are differences between research and platform requirements.
 While research needs speed and agility, the platform needs modularity and stability.
 These are different and can conflict.
 The guidance here is for the platform. _**If you are a researcher, you MAY ignore this guidance in your prototype and code in the way most effective for you and your task.**_ Later, if your prototype works and needs to be integrated into Monty, then we will refactor the prototype to correspond to the guidance here.

-### Abstract classes MAY be used to specify interfaces without implementations:
+### Abstract Classes MAY Be Used to Specify Interfaces Without Implementations

 _Why?_ We want to move to [Protocols](https://typing.python.org/en/latest/spec/protocol.html#protocols) eventually.
 Keeping the abstract classes free of implementation makes it easier to transition to Protocols in the future.
 Whereas, having an abstract class with some implementation requires additional refactoring when we transition to Protocols.